serverlesstechnology/srvrls/README.md

 Our design priorities here are simple:

 - reduce needed boilerplate in serverless applications
-- provide opinionated defaults to otherwise open questions (more on this later)
+- provide opinionated defaults to otherwise open questions
 - provide decoupling between the serverless function provider and the application logic (keeping open the option of supporting Google or Azure functions in the future)

-This wrapper turns this
+In short this wrapper turns this

     impl Handler<ApiGatewayProxyRequest, ApiGatewayProxyResponse, HandlerError> for App {
         fn run(&mut self, event: ApiGatewayProxyRequest, _ctx: Context) -> Result<ApiGatewayProxyResponse, HandlerError> {